dojo/docs/dojox/mobile.rst

 * `Carousel <dojox/mobile/Carousel>`_

-  A widget that manages a list of images
+  A widget that manages a list of images or content, and displays a paging indicator.
+Allows a user to flick left/right to move between content items.

 ===============
 Getting Started